 Every guardian and every personal representative, unless the personal representative remains the sole interested person, shall be represented by an attorney admitted to practice in Florida.

 I know what some of you are thinking…

 “Well, I am the sole beneficiary, so I must be able to represent myself.”

 You may very well be the sole beneficiary but you are probably not the sole interested person.
 Interested persons may include all sorts of people or entities, but the primary concern here are creditors.

 “Well, we paid off all the credit cards, so we’re good right?”

 Did you pay off Medicaid?
 Medicaid is a “class 3” creditor which basically means they are up there on the list of people who must be paid before any beneficiary takes their share of the estate.
 Medicaid must be notified if the decedent was 55 or older.

 I could go on and on, but here’s the bigger picture:

-You certainly don’t have to hire us, but please…hire an attorney to get it done right from the start.
+You certainly don’t have to hire us, but please…If, you’re going through Florida Probate administration, hire an attorney to get it done right from the start.

 Still not convinced?
 Have a look at the Florida Probate Rules.